Giaxasidis/fivem-fps-optimizer/README.md

 * **client.lua**: Contains all logic for rendering adjustments, menu handling, and FPS mode application.
 * **fxmanifest.lua**: Defines resource metadata and dependencies.

-## Support & Security

-If you encounter any issues or have questions about usage, please reach out to me directly via my [Discord Profile](https://discordlookup.com/user/1069279857072160921).
-I strive to provide timely support.

-**Please avoid publicly posting any security concerns to ensure they are handled responsibly.**

 ## Contributing

 Contributions are welcome!
 When submitting a Pull Request (PR), please follow these guidelines: